tiny8877/okta.github.io/_source/_posts/2019-04-16-spring-boot-tomcat.md

 ## Learn More About Tomcat, Spring Boot, and Java 11

-Well done - you’ve remotely deployed a Spring Boot 2.1 application to Tomcat 9, all backed by Java 11!
+Well done - you've remotely deployed a Spring Boot 2.1 application to Tomcat 9, all backed by Java 11!

 I hope you found this tutorial useful.
 You can find the GitHub repo for this example at [oktadeveloper/okta-spring-boot-tomcat-example](https://github.com/oktadeveloper/okta-spring-boot-tomcat-example).